chark/scriptable-events/Documentation~/README.md

 }
 ```

-In order to fully utilize the editor script, you'll have to manually define the input fields, for example (as seen in [Custom Events] sample):
+In order to fully utilize the editor script, you'll have to manually define input fields, for example (as seen in [Custom Events] sample):
 ```cs
 using ScriptableEvents.Editor;
 using UnityEditor;